-On Wednesday, February 22, 1860, a meeting of the “Old Settlers” of Oakland County was held at the Court House on Saginaw Street in Pontiac to hear an address by the Honorable Thomas J. Drake on the early history of the county.
+On Wednesday, February 22, 1860, a meeting of the “Old Settlers” of Oakland County was held at the Court House on Saginaw Street in Pontiac.
+They met to hear an address by the Honorable Thomas J. Drake on the early history of the county.
 However, it was not until September 1874 that another meeting was held at the Court House.

 At this time, the “Old Settlers” voted to resolve themselves into a society known as the Pioneer Society of Oakland County.
 Initial members were required to be residents of the county prior to 1840.